ConnorSweeneyDev/.config/readme.md

 # Windows11Workflow
 All my Neovim config files, using PowerShell in the Windows Terminal along with fzf and bat for fast navigation.
-Also a quick setup for Tridactyl on Firefox.
+Additionally, there is a quick setup for Tridactyl on Firefox, a quick setup for a toggleable vim mode for the ZSA Voyager keyboard, and a list of other useful tools for Windows.

 https://github.com/ConnorSweeneyDev/Windows11Workflow/assets/75945279/5024fc72-1f39-445e-a506-57b8cd181d88